 Since raspberry jam is the star ingredient in this wonderful dessert, you’ll want to use a good quality jam.
 I used my Old Fashioned Raspberry Preserves, but if I had to use purchased jam, I’d go with Bonne Maman Preserves or something similar.

 What is almond flour?
 It’s just almonds, ground till they’re fine and floury.
-It’s always fascinating to me that a small portion of almond flour, not only accents the flavor of raspberries and other summer fruits, but also adds a mysterious touch of fine European flavor to desserts, a deliciousness no one can quite figure out.
+I find it fascinating that a small portion of almond flour not only accents the flavor of raspberries and other summer fruits, but also adds a mysterious touch of fine European flavor to desserts; a deliciousness no one can quite figure out!

 A light dusting of powdered sugar is optional, but adds a really pretty touch.
 You decide.

 Need a yummy dessert for a dinner party coming up?
 Maybe you’d just love to surprise family/friends with something special (but easy)?
-This one doesn’t take long to put together, definitely under an hour.
-You’ll hear “wows” when you bring the pretty tart to the table and oohs and aahs with the first bites.
+This one doesn’t take long to put together; definitely under an hour.
+You’ll hear “wows” when you bring the pretty tart to the table and “oohs and aahs” with the first bites.
 Oh, and don’t act a bit surprised if someone asks for “a moment of silence”.
+Cracks me up!

 - 1 cup granulated sugar